kbase/inferelator/readme.txt

 Deployment of Inferelator service requires typecomp (dev-prototype branch) and java type generator (dev branch).
 Inferelator server calls AWE client to run Inferelator tool.
 To install Inferelator service back-end for AWE client, clone inferelator.git repository on the host running AWE client and run command 'make deploy-jar'.
 This command will work with master branches of typecomp and java type generator as well.
-URL of AWE client can be changed in us.kbase.inferelator.InferelatorServerConfig source file.
+URL of AWE client can be changed in Makefile.
 Run "make", "make deploy" and then restart the service to apply changes.

 Requirements for Inferelator installation on AWE server: cmonkey-python (installation script in bootstrap.git repo: ./kb_cmonkey/build.cmonkey)